-Category 3: GSHP Full Load Heating Incentive Incentive Cap
+Category 3: GSHP Full Load Heating Incentive Incentive Cap % of Project Cost

 Located outside of DAC \$25,000 50%

 Located in DAC \$35,000 70%

-As of September 2023, the NYS Clean Heat Program for Con Edison offers incentives for customers in Dwelling Units which had previously received Category 1 (partial load incentives) to transition to full load heating.
-Eligible GSHP projects will receive the full Category 3 incentive rate based on the location of the project.
+The NYS Clean Heat Program for Con Edison offers incentives for customers in Dwelling Units which had previously received Category 1 (partial load incentives) to transition to full load heating.
+Such customers pursuing an eligible GSHP project will be eligible for the full Category 3 incentive rate based on the location of the project.